TL;DR Answer Box

 What This Means for Investors

-Cash is king – In volatile markets, liquidity is leverage.
-Use it as “dry powder” for opportunities.
+- Cash is leverage: In volatile markets, liquidity is “dry powder” for opportunities and a buffer against forced selling.

-Watch interest rate sensitivity – High-debt sectors like tech and real estate could get whiplashed by sudden Fed moves.
+- Watch rate sensitivity: High-duration and high-debt sectors (often tech and some real estate) can get whiplashed by sudden Fed moves.

 Making Sense of Tariffs in 2025: Don’t Overreact